 Available learning materials

+One of the benefits of virtual learning is the availability of learning materials.
 Nowadays, virtual classrooms are implemented through Learning Management Systems that simplify all learning operations in a digital manner.
 A good LMS platform can incorporate cloud-based storage that allows instructors to upload countless learning resources for the use of students.

 Instructors can also suggest online resources for the students as extra learning material.
 These can take shape in books, articles, videos, presentations, ebooks, guides, and much more.